Wacky-Mole/WackysDatabase/README.md

  A mispelling like "Like <colorz = blue> Hi</color>?" or dmg modifier that is wrong can break Azu show container contents

 (Note!: If you want the game to have default values, close the game and delete the wackysDatabase folder).

+If you null out piece WearNTearData, unexpected things might happen to your world.

 </br>
 </details>